ono-max/vscode-launchable/README.md

 ## Usage

-After installing the extension, click the Launchable icon in the Activity Bar.
-Then, press the button `Start Test` in the view.
-You'll be asked to enter [API key](https://www.launchableinc.com/docs/sending-data-to-launchable/using-the-launchable-cli/getting-started/#creating-and-setting-your-api-key) and select the test runner.
+Upon installation, click the Launchable icon in the Activity Bar, and then, press the `Start Test` button in the view.
+You'll be prompted to enter your [API key](https://www.launchableinc.com/docs/sending-data-to-launchable/using-the-launchable-cli/getting-started/#creating-and-setting-your-api-key) and choose the test runner.

-After a while, the result will be appeared as follows.
-If you click it, you can check the result in Lauchable Web Console!
+After a brief moment, the result will appeare as shown below.
+Clicking on them allows you to further inspect the results in the Launchable Web Console.

+For more detailed information, please refer to https://www.launchableinc.com/docs/features/predictive-test-selection/launchable-extension-for-visual-studio-code/.

 ![result-view](images/result-view.png)